Oracle/PLSQL: TO_YMINTERVAL Function

 - Oracle 12c, Oracle 11g, Oracle 10g, Oracle 9i

-Let's look at some Oracle TO_YMINTERVAL function examples and explore how you would use the TO_YMINTERVAL function in Oracle/PLSQL.
+Let's look at some Oracle TO_YMINTERVAL function examples and explore how to use the TO_YMINTERVAL function in Oracle/PLSQL.

 |TO_YMINTERVAL('03-11')||would return 3 years 11 months as an INTERVAL YEAR TO MONTH type|